mikolajroszak/integromat.github.io/apps/articles/getting-started.md

 The `url` key specifies the API endpoint path.
 The url will be joined with `baseUrl` specified earlier to produce the full url of the API endpoint: `http://demo-api.integrokit.com/api/v1/helloworld`.

 Click the tab `Mappable parameters`.
 The JSON on this tab enables you to specify parameters of your module that will appear in the <a href="https://www.integromat.com/en/kb/module.html" target="_blank">module settings panel</a>.
-Our module does not require any parameters, so erase the content between the square brackets, leaving just empty square brackets (<kbd>Ctrl</kbd>+<kbd>S</kbd>):
+Our module does not require any parameters, so erase the content between the square brackets, leaving just empty square brackets and save the changes(<kbd>Ctrl</kbd>+<kbd>S</kbd>):

 ```json
 []